-These sales values are based on research of recent new build sales achieved on developments across the District.
-Further details of the evidence are set out at Appendix A.
+Source: These sales values are based on research of recent new build sales achieved on developments across the District.
+Further details of the evidence is set out at Table A2 at Appendix A.

 4.1.5 Build costs

 The following build costs for flats and houses are based on BCIS with the regional multiplier plus an added 15% for external works: